GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 For a virtual event, the lead coach should explain how teams will use the breakout rooms to move into their team specific room and the larger meet.
 Attendees should be expected to be online and engaged in their team meetings for the duration of the event with mic and camera turned on.

 At an in-person event, coaches may walk from table to table helping coach different teams.
 At a virtual event, they do the same by popping in and out of each team's breakout room throughout the event.
-When the coaches want all squads to come together, they will announce on each squad's call to rejoin the main room.
+When the coaches want all teams to come together, they will announce on each team's call to rejoin the main room.

 #### Team Formation

-Determine how you want to break the attendees up into the smaller groups to form the hack squads.
-There are several options to consider.
+Determine how you want to break the attendees up into the smaller groups to form the hack teams.
+There are several options to consider:

-- At an in-person event, the squads can be set by the table the attendees sit at.
+- At an in-person event, the teams can be set by the table the attendees sit at.
 - Load balanced by skill level - This encourages a mix of experts and novices so that there is shared learning.
 Experts are encouraged to help novices.
 - Segregated by skill level - This enables advanced participants to progress at a faster pace or take on additional challenges, while allowing novices to move at a less stressful pace as they work together to learn.
-- Play Dodgeball - The lead coach nominates a few attendees as squad leaders.
-Allow the squad leaders to pick their squad members like in gym class at school.
+- Play Dodgeball - The lead coach nominates a few attendees as team leaders.
+Allow the team leaders to pick their team members like in gym class at school.
-- At a virtual event, given various attendee locations, you may form squads by timezone.
-This enables squads to take break times that align to their timezone.
+- At a virtual event, given various attendee locations, you may form teams by timezone.
+This enables teams to take break times that align to their timezone.
 - Random

-**TIP:** If hosting a hack at an external organization, it is a good idea to ask the event stakeholder to help decide.
+**TIP:** If hosting a hack at an external organization, it is a good idea to ask the event stakeholder to help decide on team formation.

-Once squads have been formed, encourage them to each give their squad a fun name and rename their Teams channel to it as depicted in the image below.
-This will help break the ice and get the squad members collaborating out of the gate.
+Once teams have been formed, encourage them to each give their team a fun name and rename their breakout room.
+This will help break the ice and get the team members collaborating out of the gate.

 #### Event Kick Off Presentation Templates